sourcegraph/about/projects/about-repository.md

 Open company doesn't mean that all the implementation details of our company are public, but the way we develop and operate our business is public.

 We've made the sourcegraph/about open, which is our current and future product roadmap.
-Our website, internal and external documentation, and blog posts are available.
+In the future, our website, documentation, and all our blog content will be available in this repository.

 Product roadmap:
  - Lets customers and users know what's coming up.